SamTheAnalyst19/UrbanMartFoodAnalysis/README.md

 # Part 2: Product Metrics: Calculate for the following:
 • TotalInitialQuantityOfItems

 • TotalCurrentQuantityOfItems

 • Num_of_ItemsSoldPerProduct

 • Total Units Sold: Sum of InitialQuantity minus CurrentQuantity for all items or per item category.

 • ObtainedRevenuePerProduct

 • Total ObtainedRevenuePerProduct

 • Which item fall under the following categories: Highest Selling and Most Profitable?
-NB: You can use your discretion to name the columns as you see fit but it must capture the metrics and KPIs given above.

 # Part 3: Temporal Calculations
 o PurchaseYear = YEAR (UMFSData [PurchaseDate])